graduateshotline logo

 How many paragraphs should I include in each Task in the Writing Section?

-Should I attempt the Writing section with a pen or a pencil?
+Should I attempt the Writing section in a pen or a pencil?

 There is no mandatory remark regarding the stationary you ought to use for the exam.
 Both a pen and a pencil are allowed.
 But it is preferred that you use a pen to write on the answer sheet since it is brighter and less likely to fade over time.

-How much time should I ideally spent for reading passages in the Reading section?
+How much time should I ideally spend reading passages in the Reading section?

-You can safely spend around 15 minutes for reading both the passages and the questions.
-Skimming beginnings of passages and getting back to them through the questions is considered most effective.
+You can safely spend around 15 minutes reading both the passages and the questions.
+Skimming the beginnings of passages and getting back to them through the questions is considered the most effective.
 This will give you around 45 minutes to answer a total of 40 questions.

 What are the generally asked questions in the Reading section?

 The Reading section may contain different kinds of questions.
-This includes multiple=choice questions, choosing matching headings, completing sentences, writing summaries, etc. There may be a maximum of 13 kinds of questions on the different passages.
+This includes multiple-choice questions, choosing matching headings, completing sentences, writing summaries, etc. There may be a maximum of 13 kinds of questions in the different passages.

 How am I graded for the Speaking test?